AshampooSystems/boden/docs/docs/reference/ui/text_field.md

 * **[Property](../foundation/property.md)<bool\> obscureInput**

-	Controls whether the TextField should hide the users input or not.
+	Controls whether the text field should hide the users input or not.

 	The default is false.

-	Note that on Android this is only supported for certain `TextInputType`'s (namely: `Text` and `Number`).
+	Note that on Android this is only supported for certain `TextInputType`s, namely `Text` and `Number`.

 	This property is supported on Android and iOS only.